 So the parents do not actually have to pay out any cash, getting an interest free loan with the charge lifted after 5 years.

-Meanwhile, their Post Office “Retirement Link” is available for borrowers over the age of 55 looking to release equity on their unencumbered property on a capital & repayment basis up to a maximum age 90 at the end of term, up to 50% loan to value.
+Their other new product, the Post Office “Retirement Link”, is available for borrowers over the age of 55 looking to release equity on their unencumbered property on a capital & repayment basis up to a maximum age 90 at the end of term, up to 50% loan to value.
 Interest only has a maximum loan to value of 30% LTV up to age 80 at end of term.